testcontainers/testcontainers-native/README.md

 ## Modules

-As for other Testcontainers implementation, Testcontainers for C/C++ allows writing extensions that extend the SDK and APIs to make usage of a particular service provider easier.
+As for other Testcontainers implementations, Testcontainers for C/C++ allow writing extensions that extend the SDK and APIs to make usage of a particular service provider easier.
 The expectation is that the modules are implemented in a separate dynamic library